qor/doc/plugins/activity.md

 # Activity

-Activity is dependant on [QOR Admin](https://github.com/qor/admin).
-It provides QOR Admin with an activity tracking feature for any Resource.
+Activity provides QOR Admin with an activity tracking feature for any Resource.

 Applying Activity to a Resource will add `Comment` and `Track` data/state changes within the admin interface.